jkgithub02/CW2024/README.md

 ###
 14. `GameOverImage.java`:
-   - Replaced with fmxl file `GameOverScreen.fxml` and controller class `GameOverController.java`
+   - Replaced with FXML file `GameOverScreen.fxml` and controller class `GameOverController.java`
    - Followed the architecture and practice of Model View Controller (MVC) pattern

 ###
 15. `WinImage.java`:
-   - Replaced with fmxl file `WinScreen.fxml` and controller class `WinController.java`
+   - Replaced with FXML file `WinScreen.fxml` and controller class `WinController.java`
    - Followed the architecture and practice of Model View Controller (MVC) pattern

 ## <ins>4.3 Summary and Additional notes of Refactoring Process</ins>